 Light Your World

 Now, you'll forgive the long entry, but I don't know who was blessed most.
 Maybe the woman in the wheelchair; someone cared to ask.
 Maybe it was the older husband; that little boy checking on his girl was just fine with him.
 Maybe it was the mom; her mother may have special needs, too.
 Or perhaps it was the little boy; learning to notice others as well as develop courage to reach out.
-Yeah, I don't know.
+I'm not sure.
 For all I know, it could've been the sentimental fool sitting on a bench with his dog.

 For Discussion: I love moments.
 I think the Lord does too.
 And isn't that what our health is for?
 To live in the moment?
 Make it a point today to notice something and then light someone's world.
 Who's in?